-In December, the Children’s Book Club for our young booklovers resumes facilitated by Kali Kavvatha.
+In December, the Children’s Reading Club for our young booklovers resumes facilitated by Kali Kavvatha.
 A kindergarten teacher and theatre games animateur for children and adults, Kali Kavvatha is the author of the book Excursion with Federico: A teaching approach to the poems of Federico Garcia Lorca for kindergarten students.

 In December we will be travelling to frozen 19th-century Holland, through the pages of Maria Papagianni's book Say It with a Fairy-Tale... - The Silver Skates, based on the namesake book by Mary Mapes Dodge.